tagehenry/mcmd/README.md

     "showerrorsdefault": true,
     "script_path": "/path/to/your/script.sh",
     "command": "ls -l",
-    "commanddescription": "List directory contents"
+    "commanddescription": "List directory contents",
+    "threads": 20
 }
 ```

+**Note:**
+- The `threads` field controls how many SSH connections are made in parallel.
+Increase for faster execution, decrease if you experience connection issues or want to limit resource usage.
-**Note:** The `password` field is only used when the `-u` or `--unsecure` flag is provided.
+- The `password` field is only used when the `-u` or `--unsecure` flag is provided.
 For best security, do not store real passwords in `config.json` unless required for testing.

 ## Security Notes
 - **Do not store real passwords in `config.json` unless using `--unsecure` for testing.**